Hear. See. Do More in 2020: Tips for better eye and ear health

 Tips for promoting good eye health

-For the optimum in eye and ear health, opt for a sight and hearing test this season.
+For the optimum in eye and ear health, opt for an eye examinatin and full hearing assessment.
 Just like getting your ears checked, having your eyes tested regularly will allow optometrists to give you the best advice and treatment.

-You should aim to have them tested every two years, but don’t be afraid to go sooner if you develop any pain or problems with your vision in-between checks.
+You should aim to have them tested every two years, but don’t be afraid to go sooner if you develop any pain or changes with your vision in-between checks.

-It can reflect off snow and water, bouncing harmful UV rays into our eyes.
-As our eyes are up to 10 times more sensitive to UV rays than our skin, it makes sense to have a pair of UV-rated, CE-marked sunglasses to hand if you’re out driving or walking this winter.
+Sunlight can reflect off water and even snow, bouncing harmful UV rays into our eyes.
+As our eyes are up to 10 times more sensitive to UV rays than our skin, it makes sense to have a pair of UV-rated, CE-marked sunglasses to hand if you’re out driving or walking.

 Book an eye or hearing test today

-To make sure your eyes and ears are in tiptop condition this Christmas book an eye and hearing test with us at Leightons.
-Call us to book an appointment on 0800 40 2020, book online or pop into your local branch.
+To make sure your eyes and ears are in tiptop condition, book an eye examination and hearing assessment with us at Leightons Opticians and Hearing Care.
+Call our Dedicated Patient Support team to book an appointment on 0800 40 2020 or book online.